-Your town's parade day is quickly approaching and your group doesn't have any ideas for the Christmas float.
-First all put to rest visions of Disney animatronics and Macy's monstrous balloons.
+When it's time to build your group's float for the annual Christmas parade, put to rest visions of Disney animatronics and Macy's monstrous balloons.
 You don't need expensive and complicated wizardry to create a beautiful and interesting float.
-Simple props, costumes, maybe some music and definitely some willing volunteers are all you need to make your float a success.
+Simple props, costumes, maybe some music and definitely some willing volunteers are all you need to make your Christmas parade float a success.
 Begin with a basic base for the float the easy way by hooking up a flatbed trailer to a truck.
 Sketch out a basic layout of the float before you begin building to make the project go more smoothly.

 Add a Little Dickens